Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Discussion

 From a theoretical perspective, the emergence of topological crystals in ideal flat bands establishes chiral twisted multilayer graphene as an excellent platform for further exploring novel properties of quantum anomalous Hall crystals and their connection to ideal quantum geometry.
 It has been long believed that the ideal quantum geometry favors the stabilization of FCIs against crystalline orders.
 However, the presence of QAHCs in this context challenges this general belief and therefore warrants further investigation.
 Additionally, as opposed to recent numerical studies on QAHCs in tMoTe$_2$ at even-denominator filling factors, where the kinetic energy plays a dominant role in driving the crystal phase~\cite{ahc2024}, our study suggests a contrasting scenario: only interaction matters, as the band dispersion in the chiral model is exactly flat.
+Importantly, our work shows that also in the present case the QAHC stabilization can be connected to an effective (hole) kinetic energy that arises from interactions.
 Although twisted multilayer graphene differs substantially from moiré structures based on transition metal dichalcogenides, we believe our findings offer an alternative framework for understanding the fundamental nature of this new class of phases.

 From a practical standpoint, our concrete prediction of a robust QAHC in TDBG considering experimentally accessible parameters offers a realistic and experimentally friendly guideline for discovering these phases.
-Given the strong connections of this realistic model to chiral models, our work could also be a starting point for searching more exotic topological phases of matter in moiré materials within higher Chern bands, thus going beyond the traditional paradigm of Landau level physics.
+Given the strong connections of this realistic model to chiral models, our work could also be a starting point for searching more exotic topological phases of matter in moiré materials within higher Chern bands, thus going beyond the traditional paradigm of Landau-level physics.